 Tea Cups videos at Bibliotecha Art Centre, Alexandria, Egypt, Aug 23 – Sept 23, 2017

-Green tea cup: collectivities and Yellow tea cup: refugees at sea will be part of Les Instants Vidéo’s programming for the 2nd Video Art Exhibition of Alexandria, appearing at the Bibliotecha Art Centre in Alexandria, Egypt from August 23 to September 23, 2017.
+Green tea cup: collectivities and Yellow tea cup: refugees at sea are part of Les Instants Vidéo’s programming for the 2nd Art Video Forum exhibition appearing at the Bibliotecha Art Centre in Alexandria, Egypt from August 23 to September 23, 2017.

 For the 2nd Video Art Exhibition of Alexandria, we state that Video art is Hypathia + electricity.

 Hypatia of Alexandria, mathematician, astronomer and philosopher was murdered in 415 by the enemies of science and thought.
 Each time I come to Alexandria, I can feel Hypatia’s heartbeat in each woman I meet.
 This is how I fall in love with the city and its inhabitants.

 In 2017, intelligence and knowledge are still threatened all over the world, and even more if it is embodied by women.
 This is why I choose to pay a tribute to all the nowadays Hypatia who express their sensitive intelligence with art.
 Ten artworks forming a choir from which emerges an emancipation song, sometimes serious, sometimes happy.
 Video art is Hypatia + electricity.